openshift-kni/oran-o2ims/docs/enhancements/infrastructure-inventory-services-api/resource-server.md

 ### Subscription Processor

-- Receives events from the synchronization processor about new events to be processed.
+- Receives signal events from the synchronization processor about new change events to be processed.
-- Scans the subscription list to match events to subscribers
+- Scans the subscription list to match change events to subscribers
-- Publishes events to each matching subscriber using the pre-defined callback endpoints.
+- Publishes change events to each matching subscriber using the pre-defined callback endpoints.
-- Updates the `event_cursor` on the subscription tuple to record the last processed event for the subscription.
+- Updates the `event_cursor` on the subscription tuple to record the last processed change event for the subscription.
-- Sends an event back to the synchronization processor when an event has been published to all matching subscribers.
+- Sends an signal event back to the synchronization processor when a change event has been published to all matching subscribers.
-- On startup scans the outbox table looking for events that have already been processed by all subscriptions and sends an event back to the synchronization processor to have it deleted.
-Note: this is to mitigate any events sent to the synchronization processor but didn't get delivered due to a process restart.
+- On startup scans the outbox table looking for change events that have already been processed by all subscriptions and sends a signal event back to the synchronization processor to have it deleted.
+Note: this is to mitigate any signal events sent to the synchronization processor that didn't get delivered due to a process restart.

 ### Synchronization Processor

 - Queries data sources to obtain a new snapshot of its data
 - Updates entries in the main tables for any new or updated tuples
 - Updates the `generation_id` of the data source being synchronized
-- Deletes events in the main tables that have a `generation_id` less than that of the data source's `generation_id`
+- Deletes entries in the main tables that have a `generation_id` less than that of the data source's `generation_id`
-- Adds an event to the outbox table for any inserted, updated, or deleted tuples in the main tables
+- Adds a change event to the outbox table for any inserted, updated, or deleted tuples in the main tables
-- Sends an event to the subscription processor for each new tuple in the outbox table
+- Sends a signal event to the subscription processor for each new tuple in the outbox table
-- Receives events back from the subscription processor when outbox tuples have been consumed and then deletes the outbox tuples
+- Receives signal events back from the subscription processor when outbox tuples have been consumed and then deletes the outbox tuples
-- Listens for asynchronous events from data sources (if supported) and updates the main tables (and outbox table)
+- Listens for asynchronous notifications from data sources (if supported) and updates the main tables (and outbox table)

 ## Tooling and general dev guidelines